-Define excluded files
+Define excluded directories

 Exclude specific directory names and disallow scanning, creating and renaming using these names.
-Case insensitive.
+The matching is case insensitive.

 Excluded directory names are queried at any path part like at the beginning, in the middle or at the end and will not be further processed if found.
 Please see the documentation for details and examples.
 Use when the storage backend supports, e.g. snapshot directories to be excluded.